How Long do Fish Live – (And Why)?

 Species such as the betas, killifish, swordtails, mollies, and platys have a short life span while species such as goldfish, loaches, silver dollars, pocus, and convict cichlid have a longer life span.
 Fish that lay eggs are said to live longer than the fish that give birth to young ones.

-The Koi fish live typically for 25 to 30 years; however, reports state that they can live for 200 years.
+The Koi fish live for 25 to 30 years; however, reports state that they can live for 200 years.
 Sharks are another fish species that could live for ages, and the Greenland sharks are said to be the longest-lived vertebrae.

 Their average life span is 272 years, and the oldest one living for 292 years.
 These fish, however, rarely live to their full potential due to various factors but mainly due to poor care and habitat.